lmammino/blog/content/2019-05-20-rust-streams.md

 ### asyncread vs stream
 Another point of interest is the distinction between `AsyncRead` and `Stream`.
-Both kinds of streams are allowed to operate on `[u8]`.
-But the key difference is that `AsyncRead` yields _unparsed_ data.
-While `Stream` yields _parsed_ data.
+Both kinds of streams are allowed to operate on bytes.
+But the difference is that `AsyncRead` is a _byte stream_ that operates on borrowed data.
+While `Stream` is an _object stream_ that operates on owned data.
+This is to say that `Stream` can operate on any kind of data, not only bytes.

+While both `AsyncRead` and `Stream` can operate on bytes, `AsyncRead` yields _unparsed data_, while `Stream` yields _parsed data_.
+The difference is that with `Stream` each item yielded can generally be turned into a valid message on its own.
+While with `AsyncRead` it may be the case we need to request more data.

+Examples of `AsyncRead` include files, sockets, and HTTP bodies.
+Examples of `Stream` include [ndjson lines], and protobuf messages.

-This is equivalent to the relationship between stdlib's `Read` and `Iterator` traits.
+The relationship between `AsyncRead` and `Stream` is equivalent to the relationship between stdlib's `Read` and `Iterator` traits.
 In the following example we convert arbitrary amount of bytes into separate lines of bytes using [`split`].
 We've marked each line with the traits and yield types:

 ```rust
 use std::io;